Associate Data Scientist

 Why join us

 Joining the Data & Analytics team at Sainsbury's as an Associate Data Scientist offers a unique opportunity to be part of a diverse and supportive environment where you can make a real impact through data-driven solutions.
-Working on innovative projects within the Nectar360 team, you will collaborate with talented colleagues to shape the future of Retail Media Marketing and drive meaningful business outcomes.
-With a focus on continuous learning and growth, this role provides a platform for early career professionals to enhance their skills and contribute to the success of one of the UK's largest coalition loyalty programmes, all while being part of an inclusive and forward-thinking culture that values fresh perspectives and creativity in problem-solving.
+Working on innovative projects within the Nectar360 team, you will collaborate with talented colleagues to shape the future of our Retail Media Marketing offering used by clients, digital agencies, and internal teams.
+With a focus on continuous learning and growth, this role provides a platform for early career professionals to enhance their skills and contribute to the success of one of the UK's largest coalition loyalty programmes, all while being part of an inclusive and forward-thinking culture that values creativity in problem-solving.

 What you'll do

-As an Associate Data Scientist at Sainsbury's Nectar360, you will play a vital role in building and refining data pipelines and models to support the measurement and optimisation of N360 marketing performance.
+As an Associate Data Scientist at Sainsbury's Nectar360, you will gain hands-on experience while contributing to impactful projects.
+You will play a vital role in building and refining data pipelines and models to support the measurement and optimisation of N360 marketing performance.
 Collaborating with a diverse team of Analysts, Engineers, Product Managers, and other stakeholders, you will apply data science techniques such as regression, classification, clustering, and experiment design to derive actionable insights from data.
 Your responsibilities will involve writing well-structured Python and SQL code, staying updated on advanced data science techniques, supporting senior colleagues, and transforming data into meaningful business insights, contributing to the success of our Retail Media Marketing offering.
+You will be part of our Data & Analytics community of 800+ professionals, sharing knowledge and learning from others.

 Who you are